airbenich/presenterSoftware/README.md

 **A repository for different presentation software projects.**

-Main idea is to build mutiple presentation softwares with node.js and electron communicating via REST-Interface or Websockets over a small Communication / Presentation Server.
+Main idea is to build mutiple presentation softwares with node.js and electron communicating via Websockets (socket.io) over a small presentation Server.

 ![Image](sequenceDiagram01.png?raw=true)